Bayesian Incentive-Compatible Bandit Exploration: Introduction

 The black-box reduction has several benefits other than ``modular design".
 Most immediately, one can plug in an MAB algorithm that takes into account the Bayesian prior or any other auxiliary information that a planner might have.
 Moreover, one may wish to implement a particular approach to exploration, e.g., incorporate some constraints on the losses, or preferences about which arms to favor or to throttle.
 Further, the planner may wish to predict things other than the best action.
 To take a very stark example, the planner may wish to learn what are the \emph{worst} actions (in order to eliminate these actions later by other means such as legislation).
 While the agents would not normally dwell on low-performing actions, our reduction would then incentivize them to explore these actions in detail.

 \xhdr{Beyond BIC bandit exploration.} Our black-box reduction supports much richer scenarios than BIC \emph{bandit} exploration.
 Most importantly, it allows for agent heterogeneity, as expressed by observable signals.
-We adopt the framework of \emph{contextual bandits}, well-established in the Machine Learning literature (see Section~\ref{sec:related-work} for citations).
+We adopt the framework of \emph{contextual bandits}, well-established in the machine learning literature (see Section~\ref{sec:related-work} for citations).
 In particular, each agent is characterized by a signal, called \emph{context}, observable by both the agent and the planner before the planner issues the recommendation.
 The context can include demographics, tastes, preferences and other agent-specific information.
 It impacts the expected rewards received by this agent, as well as the agent's beliefs about these rewards.
 Rather than choose the best action, the planner now wishes to optimize a \emph{policy} that maps contexts to actions.
 This type of agent heterogeneity is practically important: for example, websites that issue recommendations may possess a huge amount of information about their customers, and routinely use this ``context" to adjust their recommendations (e.g., Amazon and Netflix).
 Our reduction turns an arbitrary contextual bandit algorithm into a BIC one, with performance guarantees similar to those for the non-contextual version.
+From the selection bias perspective, this extension distinguishes the agents based on their observed attributes (\ie those included in the context), but protects against the selection bias that arises due to the \emph{unobserved} attributes.